 Scientific research has demonstrated in many instances that climate policies conceived in a participatory manner yield greater results.
 For instance, emissions from deforestation and forest degradation are lower in regions with greater levels of land tenure and forest rights for local communities and indigenous peoples empowering them to maintain or improve their forests’ carbon storage.
 Similarly, adaptation policies designed with the expertise of the communities directly impacted result in greater resilience than those imposed through top-down approaches.
-Governments have also recognized that traditional and local knowledge can greatly improve the impact and resilience of climate responses.
 Guaranteeing the effective participation of all segments of civil society in the planning of the NDCs is also critical to map and identify opportunities for climate ambition beyond those perceptible through the lens of the national government.

 Implementation and Monitoring

 The communication of the NDC to the UNFCCC is only the beginning of a multi-year process.
-While public participation is critical in the design of the NDC to inform the ambition and scope of future climate actions, it is also critical throughout the domestic implementation of the NDC to ensure that climate policies and programs – particularly those impacting land – provide benefits to communities while respecting human rights.
+Public participation is critical in both design and implementation of the NDC.
+Most monitoring plans are developed in a ‘top-down’ way, emphasizing national greenhouse gas reduction efforts and national adaptation programs.
+But it’s also critical that climate policies and programs – particularly those impacting land – provide benefits to communities while respecting rights.

 Rights of Indigenous Peoples

 The planning and implementation of the NDCs must respect the rights of indigenous peoples and local communities to make decisions related to the use of their land and forests.
-Due account should be taken to the existence of these particular rights and implications.
+More governments are recognizing that traditional and local knowledge can greatly improve the impact and resilience of climate responses, and these particular rights should be taken into account.
 This includes respect for local and traditional knowledge in line with international obligations as provided under the UN Declaration on the Rights of Indigenous Peoples, and the ILO Convention 169 on Indigenous and Tribal Peoples.